micaelaec/RepData_PeerAssessment1/PA1_template.md

 mean_steps_day_nomiss <- mean(steps_day_nomiss)
 median_steps_day_nomiss <- median(steps_day_nomiss)
 ```

+The mean number of steps taken per day in the imputed data is 1.0766189 &times; 10<sup>4</sup>.
+The median number of steps taken per day in the imputed data is 1.0766189 &times; 10<sup>4</sup>.

 Compare imputed mean and median to original mean and median:
 1.076619 &times; 10<sup>4</sup> and 1.076619 &times; 10<sup>4</sup> are larger than 9354.23 and 1.0395 &times; 10<sup>4</sup>.